Dimillian/SwiftUIFlux/README.md

 You instantiate with your initial application state and your main reducer function.

-And now the magical part, you can inject the store at the root of your SwiftUI application using `.environmentObject()`.
+And now the part where you inject it in your SwiftUI app.
-The most common way to do it is in your `SceneDelegate` when your initial view hierarchy is created.
+The most common way to do it is in your `SceneDelegate` when your initiate your view hierarchy is created.
+You should use the provided `StoreProvider` to wrap you whole app root view hiearchy inside it.
+It'll auto magically inject the store as an `@EnvironmentObject` in all your views.

 ``` Swift
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {